wisezeee/rpm-hws_7-1_2023/README.md

-# Project runs up FastAPI server, which can take data from anilist and do REST API on your own server.
+# Project starts up FastAPI server, which can take data from anilist and do REST API on your own server.

 # How install
 _$ sudo apt-get update_